 Music therapy simply stated is the prescribed use of music and music techniques by a board certified music therapist to help a person achieve their unique non-musical goals.
 As RN, Tere Jones, says, “For children, music can be a fun way to learn, relax and get through tough emotional or physical situations.
 It can help with communication, social skills and with other abilities.
 In fact, it’s also been shown to reduce stress”.

-What Music Therapy For Kids Can Assist With:
+Possible Benefits Of Music Therapy For Kids

 In my work with children with special needs, some common non-musical goals that music therapy can help achieve include:

 - Making appropriate requests either verbal or non-verbal

 - Increasing social awareness

 - Using fingers to increase small motor skills